openstreams/wflow/README.rst

 Install as a python package (windows quick install instructions)
 ================================================================

+*Installing Anacond (scientific python distribution)*

 Download Anaconda for python 2.7 64 bit (Tested with anaconda2 2.5.0).
-From the Anaconda installer choose the followin goptions:
+From the Anaconda installer choose the following options:
 + Install to c:\Anaconda
 + Register as default python
 + Add to path